The Odyssey Program sponsors outstanding postdoctoral fellows who wish to pursue innovative cancer research at MD Anderson. Its mission:

 - Download and read the Odyssey Program Application Guidelines (pdf).

-- Download and complete the Odyssey Fellowship Application Form (doc).
+- Download and complete the Odyssey Fellowship Application Form (docx) and Odyssey Fellowship Application Reference Letter (pdf).

-- Download the Odyssey Fellowship Application Mentor Letter Form (doc) and give it to your mentor/advisor.
+- Download the Odyssey Fellowship Application Mentor Letter (docx) and give it to your mentor/advisor to complete.

-The Odyssey Symposium is held each year at MD Anderson Cancer Center, usually in June.
-All Odyssey Fellows are expected to participate in the symposium.
+The Odyssey Symposium is held each year at MD Anderson, usually in June.
+All Odyssey fellows are expected to participate in the symposium.

-Specific questions regarding the MD Anderson Cancer Center Odyssey Program can be directed to:
+Questions regarding the Odyssey Program may be directed to email@example.com.